 Some argue that too much protein can inhibit ketosis, but I’ve never found this to affect me, personally.
 If you notice that you are stalling with too much protein, perhaps a little less can help make a difference.

-Fat is energy but calories matter
+Fat is your energy source but calories matter

 When the body enters a metabolic state of ketosis, it starts utilizing fat — in the form of ketones — as it’s energy source.
 Make food choices with healthy fats to fuel your day.
 Excess body fat is also broken down slowly and used for energy on the Keto diet.